-Requirements for the MSBR Degree
+Requirements for the PhD Degree

-The first semester of study is focused on instruction in core (required) courses covering fundamental aspects of cell, tissue, and organ system structure and function, as well as biochemistry and molecular biology.
-It also introduces methods, instrumentation, ethics, critical thinking, and writing skills critical to success as a professional scientist.
-Students are required to maintain a B average in their coursework to advance in the program.
-In the second semester students take elective courses and identify an advisor for their advanced study and research.
-Students may study with graduate faculty in a variety of basic science and clinical departments conducting basic biomedical research.
-Current areas of focus include AIDS and infectious diseases, cancer, cardiovascular disease, cell biology, developmental biology, molecular biology, neuroscience, reproductive biology, temporal biology, and vision research.
-The student's research advisor must be a member of the MSM graduate faculty.
-Once an advisor is identified, students gain research experience in the advisor's laboratory.
+The first year of study is focused on instruction in core (required) courses covering fundamental aspects of cell, tissue, and organ system structure and function, as well as biochemistry, molecular biology and biomedical genetics.
+An additional course that provides background information and examples of research in areas of active interest to MSM research faculty is also required.
+The core curriculum also introduces methods, instrumentation, ethics, critical thinking, and writing skills critical to success as a professional scientist.
+Students are required to earn a B in each of their core courses to advance in the program and to maintain stipend support.
+At the end of the first year, students identify an advisor for their advanced study and research.
+Students may study with graduate faculty in a variety of basic science and clinical departments conducting basic and translational biomedical research.
+Current areas of focus include AIDS and infectious diseases, cancer, cardiovascular disease, cell biology, molecular biology, neuroscience, reproductive biology, temporal (circadian) biology, and vision research.
+The student's research advisor must be a member of MSM's graduate faculty.
+Once an advisor is identified, students take elective courses and begin gaining research experience in the advisor's laboratory.
+Elective courses must be selected with the approval of the research advisor to assure an adequate knowledge base for the field of study chosen.